Pearly Whites

 Evolutionary scientists respond to the above argumentation by asserting that this arrangement of human teeth came about by "a genetically programmed pattern" . . . !

-The question therefore has to be asked: Where did this "programming" come from to produce the finished product?
+The question therefore has to be asked: Where did this "programming" come from to produce this ideal arrangement?

 Further Questions